sandeepsharma303/terraform/README.md

 Reads the real infrastructure.
 Refreshes the Terraform state in memory.
-Does not update the state file.
+Does not update the Terraform state file.
 Does not modify the infrastructure. terraform plan -refresh-only terraform apply -refresh-only